lzysh9506/Computer-Vision/README.md

 ## Homework 1
 - Use gaussian filter to smooth image
-- Use sobel silter to get gradient descent and detect edges
+- Use sobel filter to get gradient descent and detect edges
 - Use non-maximum supression to shrink the edge

 ## Homework 2